jeremyng123/NLPPDFExtractorDummy/README.md

 - The program loops to check in current working directory if the "output" directory exists, if not it creates it.
 - With the OS module, an empty text file called "output.txt" is created, ready for writing.
 - The uncleaned extracted text is written into "output.txt".
 - Now we move onto text cleaning with the Natural Language Toolkit (nltk).
-Some text cleaning processes include tokenizing, removing special characters, removing stopwords (words such as "an, "and", etc.).
+Some text cleaning processes include tokenizing, removing special characters, removing stopwords (words such as "an", "and", etc).
 - We clear the original content (the uncleaned text), and write the new and cleaned text into it instead.
 - We save and close the file.
 (This is the latest step so far).